aliavang/holberton-system_engineering-devops/0x00-shell_basics/README.md

 12 - This script tells you information about a file, such as what type of file a file is.

-13 - This script creates a symbolic link within the current working directory between two directories.
+13 - This script creates a symbolic link within between the current working directory and specified directory.

 14 - This script copies all HTML files from the current directory to the parent directory but only the files that did not exist or were newer than the parent directory.